ropensci/roweb3/content/technotes/2021-03-02-package-citation/index.md

 {{< tweet 1273605411577442304 >}}

-In this post, we shall share tips on how to make your R package easy to cite, and some insights on obstacles the users of your package might face.
+In this post, we shall share tips on how to make your R package easy to cite, and some insights on obstacles the users of your package might face as well on our own literature surveillance.
 We are writing this with the view of complementing our dev guide with the tips... and your feedback, so we are looking forward to your response!

 ## Clear citation rules for your lil' tool[^liltool]